The current border control measures relating to COVID-19, including information about managed isolation and quarantine.

 To apply for a medical evacuation exemption, the relevant DHB or medical facility will need to apply on your behalf using their process.
 They will have to verify that they will enable your self-isolation in hospital.
 If you are discharged within 14 days, you will be required to complete the time in a managed isolation facility.

 If you do not require a medical evacuation however you believe your medical or physical needs cannot be met in a managed isolation facility, then you can apply for a medical exemption.
-These exemptions are managed by the Ministry of Business, Innovation and Employment (MBIE) - see Medical exemptions for further information.
+These exemptions are managed by the Ministry of Business, Innovation and Employment (MBIE) – see the Managed Isolation and Quarantine website for further information.

 Air and Maritime crew